 The Injustice comics go by “years.”
 Each volume of comics is entitled “Year 1,” “Year 2,” etc. For this case, a series of films similar to the DCEU or MCU is probably the best.
 With that said, audiences would not respond well to the idea of just being dropped into a whole new universe, especially when the DCEU continues to produce movies.
 The solution to this would be to establish a whole new alternate universe first, with solo movies.

 Considered to be one of the best games ever made, The Last of Us certainly has earned its place on this list.
 Developed by Naughty Dog, this survival action-adventure horror game is pretty much everything a gamer could ask for and more.
-It juggles the elements of story, game mechanics, and graphics perfectly.
+It juggles the elements of

 The Last of Us centers around two characters, Ellie and Joel.
 Together, they must travel across the post-apocalyptic United States defending themselves against hostile humans and cannibalistic creatures.
 The Last of Us also has a comic series, a work-in-progress film, and an upcoming sequel game.